bekasa/astro/src/pages/blog/backup-and-restore.md

 Relying on just one computer is living on the edge and can make life difficult.
 Suppose for a moment that there is failure on the only existing machine but parts are not easily available or repair has to be carried out by a non local service centre.
 Or repair out weighs the cost of a new machine!
 With just one option getting back up and running could take a few weeks.

 ### Backup Location

 Contigous with a general policy is the question of where to put what data.
 There is no rule against multiple backups  or overlapping data saved.
-Data of a static nature, for instance valuable pictures could be stored anywhere, locally on USB stick, external hard disk or remotely by cloud storage.
+The IT industry recommends three backups but at the very least two external hard disk and cloud for example.
+Data of a static nature and not likely to change, for instance pictures could be stored anywhere, locally on USB stick, external hard disk or remotely by cloud storage.

 **Cloud**